 - Types of senders and recipients (by type of migrants)

 - Definition and data compilation guidelines (to address misclassification, improve comparability over time and across countries)

 - Estimation of unregulated flows

 Recognizing that these themes are not mutually exclusive, cross-cutting issues such as gender and type of migrants (for example, high-skilled and low-skilled, transit and return migrants, temporary and permanent migrants, forced and economic migrants)

-The first working meeting of experts will be held virtually, in three separate 2-hour sessions, in late May or early June 2022.
-These sessions will discuss and finalize the terms of reference of the thematic groups.
-After that, each thematic group is expected to meet 3 times as it prepares its report.
-The final report will be prepared by June 2023.
+The first working meeting of experts was held virtually, in three separate 2-hour sessions, in June 2022.
+In these sessions the terms of reference of the thematic groups were finalized.
+An in-person meeting of all the thematic groups was held in May 2023 in Brussels to prepare the outline of the report.
+The final report will be prepared by the end of 2023.

-Members of the GRWG will be briefed on progress on a regular basis.
+Members of the working group will be briefed on progress on a regular basis.